LtHummus/SampleSite/README.md

 `docker run --rm -it -p 8000:8000 lthummus/samplesite:latest`

+(The image is available on Docker Hub at https://hub.docker.com/r/lthummus/samplesite)

 The site will be available on port `8000`.
 You can also add it to a `docker-compose.yaml` file:

 ```yaml